 A good putty knife is essential when doing any type of drywall or patch work, but it also has other household uses.
 It’s great for scraping off the grass from under the mower deck as well as acting as a guard when painting.
 I own several different sizes, but a 3″ to 4″ putty knife is your best choice if you can only get one.

 Every now and then you’re going to come across a project where you to to cut some wood.
 Whether that’s cutting a limb off a tree or rough cutting a piece of lumber.
-A handsaw is not the ideal tool to use, but it will get the job done.
+A good reciprocating saw is not the ideal tool to use, but it will get the job done.

 10. Cordless Drill